chrmorandi/yiipass/README.md

 Collaborative passwords manager in web browser.
 Based on the [Yii2 PHP framework](http://www.yiiframework.com/).
 Ideal for intranet usage for teams.
 Fast and handy access from the internet.
 It provides the following features:

-* Account credential management via web browser.
+* Account credential and user management via web browser.
 * Assign account credentials to various users.
 * Copy username or password fast into clipboard.
 * Responsive user interface by bootstrap frontend framework.